 prediction = model.predict_classes(test)

-We will also create a submission file and upload it to the Datahack platform page (see how the results appear on the leaderboard).
+We will also create a submission file and upload it to the Datahack platform page (see how the results are displayed on the leaderboard).

 download = drive.CreateFile({'id': '1z4QXy7WravpSj-S4Cs9Fk8ZNaX-qh5HF'})